dwt/browser-automation-comparison/Readme.md

 ## Comparison criteria

+- Can it simulate multiple concurrent browsers?
+- how to handle the difference between an html attribute and a js property
+- How different is the API to deal with different browsers?
+- how easy to run in docker container? (how to observe?
+GUI likely not possible, just screenshots, screencasts?)
 - test mobile / touch interfaes
-- How different is the API to deal with different browsers?
-- custom wait times
 - How to send return to textfields to trigger form submit handlers
 - Way to traverse (only?) accessibility information, i.e. use AC tests to ensure accessibility interfaces are thourough enough to reach every important input
-- Can it simulate multiple concurrent browsers?
 - File up-/download
 - how to handle uploads, downloads
 - drag'n'drop
 - hover
 - Support for async python (might be that playwright supports running multiple browsers in parallel this way)
 - help() and repr() output, how helpfull is it?, how discoverable is the library interactively?
-- how easy to run in docker container? (how to observe?
-GUI likely not possible, just screenshots, screencasts?)
-- how to handle the difference between an html attribute and a js property
 - can private browsing mode be accessed?
 - selene library to auto download drivers / browsers